pippopietro22/Computational-Chemistry/README.md

 4) Conjugate Gradient: an implementation in fortran 90 of the Conjugate Gradient algorithm, used to solve linear systems.
 There is another file (Conjuggate Gradient - Preconditioned) which                                implements the same algorithm but with a difference: there's a preconditioning of the vector used to find the solution to the linear system.
 This improves the efficency of
                        the algorithm.
 5) Davidson:  an implementation in fortran 90 of the Davidson algorithm, used to find initial few eigenvector and eigenvalues of a Huge matrix (dimension >> 1000).

+All this programs, with the possible exception of the Cholensky Decomposition, must be compiled with a reference to the blas, lapack libraries: "gfortran [name_program.f90] -o [name] -lblas -llapack"